Stremio/stremio-addon-client/README.md

 Client library for using stremio addons (v3 protocol).
 You can read the actual protocol [here](https://github.com/Stremio/stremio-addons-sdk/blob/master/docs/protocol.md).

+This can be used to make a UI to the stremio addons.
+It is currently used in the [Stremio desktop app](https://www.stremio.com), [mobile app](https://www.stremio.com) and [web app](https://app.strem.io).

 ## Using an add-on

 ```javascript